 Lovingkindness meditation is a way of offering friendly kindness to yourself, to others or to the world.

 Lovingkindness is based on Buddhist teachings that emphasize compassion, love and kindness.
 This is also be referred to as Metta meditation.
 In Lovingkindness meditation, there are phrases to repeat to yourself throughout the meditation.
 The phrases below are taken from Real Happiness: The Power of Meditation by meditation teacher, Sharon Salzberg.
 It is a book that we often recommend for those looking to start or restart a meditation practice.
-For our review of this book, please take a look at this post.

 How to Practice Lovingkindness Meditation

 In this practice, phrases are repeated to oneself.
 Depending on which resource you follow, these may vary somewhat, but the general feeling is the same.
 The phrases are intended to ground you in offering feelings of love, compassion and kindness.

 May I be safe, may I be happy, may I be healthy, may I live with ease.

 Or if you are focusing on someone else:

 May you be safe, may you be happy, may you be healthy, may you live with ease.